rharper2/oldRobocode/README.md

 it will be interesting to see if any of the robots take advantage of this as (maybe) a short term memory.
 I have ditched all the saving of previous event variables - if the robot wants to save anything it has to be in the global stack.
 Otherwise there is the same framework, access to the local variables (being the event passed into the event holders) etc and some access to the maths.

-A t the time of writing I think I have forgotten to get the radian robocode functions which is silly as I think the Math trig classes the robot can use in its program are all in radians, CHECK!
+I have now corrected the grammar to use the correct radian version of the functions.

 So just now its up an running more or less as described in my earlier paper on evolving robocode.
 The Delta Main sets up a layered spatial evolution world and runs as long as you want.
 The best robots are likely found on the top layer.
 Ill update this later to show how to examine them better and maybe how to select the "best" ones.